-Actually, it kind of does.
-The Czech manufacturer says its new badge is actually derived from the Irish words Eithne and Enya, meaning source of life, which ties in with this SUV being the pioneer of its all-electric line-up.
+It’s the usual marketing bumpf, but it does make sense.
+Somewhat.
+The Enyaq name is derived from the Irish words Eithne and Enya, meaning source of life.
+Apt, as this SUV is the pioneer of Skoda’s all-electric line-up.

 More on Skoda's electric plans